 7. A student may appeal the decision of the AAC in writing within ten (10) working days of delivery of the AAC’s decision.
-If the student has new or additional information and/or documentation regarding their diagnosis that was not considered in the original decision by the AAC, the student shall provide that information/documentation to Dr. DeMarco or Dr. Carpenter for re-review by the AAC.
+If the student has new or additional information and/or documentation regarding their diagnosis that was not considered in the original decision by the AAC, the student shall provide that information/documentation to Dr. DeMarco or Dr. Fain for re-review by the AAC.
 The AAC will then re-consider the accommodations request and issue a supplemental determination.

-- If the student wishes to appeal the AAC’s decision, the student must request the appeal in writing to Dr. DeMarco or Dr. Carpenter stating the basis for the appeal.
+- If the student wishes to appeal the AAC’s decision, the student must request the appeal in writing to Dr. DeMarco or Dr. Fain stating the basis for the appeal.
 This appeal is not a re-hearing of the student’s request for an accommodation, but rather a review of whether the AAC acted in accordance with its policies and procedures and in conformity with all applicable laws, codes and regulations and if the AAC’s decision is supported by the information and documentation provided.